Equal Voice Action is a national membership organization in which families are members and leaders.

-Our movement was forged through our shared purpose in seeking equal voice and opportunity for our low-income and poor families and the millions more we seek to empower.
+The Equal Voice Action movement was forged through our shared purpose in seeking equal voice and opportunity for our poor and low-income families and the millions more we seek to empower.

 Want to weigh in?
 Click here to tell us what's most important to you and your community right now.

 Equal Voice Action (EVA) grew out of a decade-long effort by Marguerite Casey Foundation and its grantee partners to determine the best way for poor and low-income families to have a voice in the local, regional and national policies that affected their daily lives.
-The foundation and its grantees held 65 town hall meetings across the country, culminating on September 8, 2008, when 15,000 families came together in Birmingham, Chicago and Los Angeles to adopt the first Equal Voice National Family Platform, based on the issues families had identified as central to their well-being.
+The Foundation and its grantees held 65 town hall meetings across the country, culminating on September 8, 2008, when 15,000 families came together in Birmingham, Chicago and Los Angeles to adopt the first Equal Voice National Family Platform, based on the issues families had identified as central to their well-being.

 Family Advisory Community

 EVA members and allies represent poor and low-income families and the organizations that elevate their voices all over the county.